Testing plugin-backed apps¶

 Contributors to this repository

-This page is the canonical app-level testing guide.
+This page is the app-level testing guide.
 If you are changing litestar-auth itself, keep the repo-internal test pyramid and marker guidance in the test suite README and run the mandatory verification block from Contributing.

 from litestar import Litestar